 Frekvens is Swedish for “frequency”, which makes it a great name for the new speakers that Teenage Engineering announced in collaboration with IKEA.
 When it was first announced I was immediately drawn to the smaller and cheaper Portable speaker, but on my mission through my local IKEA my razor’s edge focus became hazy, and I walked out with two speakers.
 The second Bluetooth speaker being what we’re going to check out in this review: the modular Frekvens yellow speaker.
 The speaker has a fairly minimal look but Teenage Engineering is known for making products that can do more than meet the eye, and this is one of them.

-Editor’s note: This post was updated on April 27th, 2020 to include more information in the conclusion.
+Editor’s note: This post was updated on July 20th, 2020 to update formatting.

 Who’s the Teenage Engineering x IKEA Frekvens Speaker for?